Fresh drinking water from Lake Michigan.

 In 2021, we invested more than $3.8 million to replace aging infrastructure (including water mains).

-We maintain water quality in multiple ways, including unidirectional flushing (UDF), which uses high velocities to “scour” the water mains.
+We maintain water quality in multiple ways, water main flushing, which uses high velocities to “scour” the water mains.

 In 2016, we won best-tasting water from the Wisconsin Section of the American Water Works Association.